lynkos/algae-detection/README.md

 </table>

 > [!WARNING]
-> These shortcut commands have **ONLY** been tested on `bash v5.2.26(1)-release` with `aarch64-apple-darwin23.2.0` architecture, so — just to be safe — test and make changes as needed.
+> Conda shortcut commands have **ONLY** been tested on `bash v5.2.26(1)-release` with `aarch64-apple-darwin23.2.0` architecture, so — just to be safe — test and make changes as needed.
 >
 > E.g., [`rmenv`](src/detection/conda_shortcuts.sh#L47) assumes the path delimeter is forward slash `/` (POSIX systems); if you use Windows (path delimeter is backslash `\`), replace forward slashes `/` in [`env_path`](src/detection/conda_shortcuts.sh#L50) with backslashes `\`.